-The below statistics will give you an idea of what you should be aiming for for each university that requires you to take the LNAT exam.
-Please only use these as reference points, as they may vary for your admissions cycle.
+The below statistics will give you an idea of what you should be aiming for, for each university that requires you to take the LNAT exam.
+Please only use these as reference points, as they may vary per admissions cycle.

-The above data was taken from the university websites and freedom of information requests.
-There is no official data for SOAS and Bristol, Durham at present.
+The above data was taken from the university websites and Freedom of Information Requests.
+There is no official data for Bristol at present.

 If you get a low LNAT score, it’s not the end of the world!
 While you may not get a place at your preferred university, you can look at other options such as non-LNAT universities or deferring entry to the following year.